srwriter/writers-guide/docs/README.md

-# Writing Style Guide
+# Technical Documents Writing Guide

-> A general style guide for writing technical docs.
+> A general reference guide for writing your docs.

-Writing technical documentation is a great way to keep track of changes to your project.

-Tech docs can get complex, the more features you document, so keep this style guide handy to help you write your docs.
+A simple guide to help you create the outline of your technical docs - whether its for your team or your own project.